Features of !SEMTools

 If you need to know in how many cells a word appears at least once, use COUNTIF.
 If you need the total occurrences across all cells (including duplicates in the same cell), you’ll need an array formula similar to the single-cell version above.

-Excel doesn’t have a built-in feature for this, so I created one in the !SEMTools add-in.
+Excel doesn’t have a built-in feature for this, so I created it myself.
 It counts not just words but also n-grams (two-word, three-word phrases, etc.) and can generate pivot tables with metrics linked to the text.

-The !SEMTools add-in has a dedicated “Count words in cells” procedure located under the EXTRACT menu.
-It works instantly across ranges and is available in Lite and Pro versions.
+The !SEMTools add-in has a dedicated “Count words in cells” procedure located under the “Attributes” -> “of text” menu in EXTRACT group of tools.
+It works instantly across ranges and is available in both Lite and Pro versions of !SEMTools.
+Output is limited in trial version.

 =wordCount(A1)

-These return the word count for any cell.
-Just download and install the free !SEMTools version to use them.
+It will return the word count for any cell.
+Just download and install the free !SEMTools version.

 This post is also available in RU.